nickmvincent/cmpt419_spring2025/slides_src/week06-draft.md

 ## Shapley properties

 - researchers like the nice theoretical properties
-- dummy player = player $i$ adds same value to any coalition as amount they receive on their own
+- Null player: add no marginal value to any coalition -> receive zero payoff
-- symmetrical
+- Symmetrical - "equal treatment of equals" (from [wp](https://en.wikipedia.org/wiki/Shapley_value))
+- Linear - Shapley value of a sum of games equals the sum of their individual Shapley values
-- linear
+- Pareto Optimality
-- accounts for multiple training set sizes
+- Accounts for multiple training set sizes

 ---